milroyg/wordpress-dfes/wp-content/plugins/premium-addons-for-elementor/readme.txt

 ### Useful Links
 [Support](https://my.leap13.com/contact-support/) | [Docs](https://premiumaddons.com/docs/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) | [Video Tutorials](https://www.youtube.com/channel/UCXcJ9BeO2sKKHor7Q9VglTQ) | [Facebook Group](https://facebook.com/groups/premiumAddons) | [Upgrade to Pro](https://premiumaddons.com/pro/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

+### New: Image Carousel Option
+We have recently added Source option in our Premium Carousel widget which helps you to create an image carousel/slider in a second jus by selecting the images you want from site's media library.

+### New: Performance and Speed Improvements
+Premium Addons for Elementor is now much faster than ever.
+Only the required JS files will be loaded on your page to boost your page loading speed and site performance.
+All the editor loading issues have been fixed to make your site faster and minimize the time it takes for Elementor editor to load.

 ### New: Liquid Glass Addon
 Select between 6 attractive liquid glass and glassmorphism effects to be applied on any Elementor widget or container.
 It has also been added to be applied on specific parts inside our elements.
 [Check it out now!](https://premiumaddons.com/elementor-liquid-glass-addon/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).